postmanlabs/labs-docs/src/pages/docs/postman/collaboration/adding-private-network.md

 #### Guidelines

-To keep your APIs secure, you cannot add an API to the network unless all team members have view access to it.
-APIs submitted to the private API network without all team members having view access will not be permitted to add.
+Every member of your team must have view or edit access to the API before you submit it to the network.
+The person submitting the API to the network must have edit access to the API.
+APIs submitted to the private API network without all team members having view or edit access to it will not be permitted to add.
 Learn more about team [roles and permissions](/docs/postman/collaboration/roles-and-permissions/).

-> View access is the minimum permission you need to grant your teammates to be able to add to the network.
-You can choose to give members of your team edit access.

 ## Discovering and consuming private APIs